-A weak pivot narrative reads as “I got tired of X, hope Y will be better.”
+A weak pivot story reads as “I got tired of X, and I hope Y will be better.”
 A strong one names what specifically drew you, what specifically you bring, and what you’ve actually done to bridge the gap.
+The 12 prompts below force that specificity out of any chat model, so your “why are you switching” answer sounds like a decision, not an escape.

 Who this is for